How to Become a Paralegal

 - Orange County Paralegal Association

 The final step of your career path in Paralegal Studies is beginning the career itself.
-After your internship or related work experience, you may choose from a variety of specializations (areas of law) within the field of Paralegal Studies.
-Some of these options (and their corresponding average annual salaries) include:
+After your internship or related work experience, you may choose from a variety of legal specialties or specializations (areas of law) within the field of Paralegal Studies.
+Some of these options to work as a paralegal may include:

 - Law Clerk